HelpBerkeley/member-data/README.md

 A program to fetch member-data from helpberkeley.org, and post information about it to back to topics on the site.

-Currently the site postings are designed for assisting restaurant order data reconciliation, driver dispatcher, and administrative member data tasks.
+Currently, the site postings are designed to assist restaurant order data reconciliation, driver dispatcher, and administrative member data tasks.